Audi Q4 e-tron Review & Prices

 Is the Audi Q4 e-tron a good car?

 The Audi Q4 e-tron is a family friendly electric SUV that’s excellent to drive and has a posh, spacious interior.
-It’s so good it was highly commended in the Outstanding EV category of the Carwow 2024 Car of the Year Awards – and updates in 2024 made it even better.
+It's a really good electric car - and updates in 2024 made it even better.

 It’s an alternative to the likes of the Tesla Model Y, Kia EV6 and Cupra Born.
 It shares many of its mechanical bits with the latter, as well as the Volkswagen ID4 and Skoda Enyaq, but it manages to dress them up in something much fancier – a bit like that one person in your friendship group who’s always better dressed than the rest.